Shopify/shopify-api-js/docs/usage/rest.md

-# Make a REST API call
+# REST Admin API client

 Once OAuth is complete, we can use this library to interact with the Admin REST API.
 It can do that in two different ways: